 Colonial tea planters nicknamed the region ‘little England’ for its cool weather and higher than average rainfall.
-You’ll need to be prepared for the odd shower year-round, but the best time to go to Hatton is from January to April, when it’s relatively dry and daytime temperatures hover around 28 C (82 F).
+You’ll need to be prepared for the odd shower year-round, but the best time to go to Hatton is from January to April, when it’s relatively dry and daytime temperatures hover around 82°F (28°C).
 It’s possible to visit at other times of year but, as weather patterns across Sri Lanka can be complex, we recommend discussing your plans with one of our Sri Lanka specialists, who can suggest the ideal time based on your interests.

-This sample itinerary will give you an idea of what is possible when you travel in Hatton, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Hatton, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Hatton

 - Adam's Peak 9 miles away

 - Nuwara Eliya 13 miles away